Adam-Software/AdamServices.Extensions.ServiceFileCreator/README.md

   }
   ```

+An example can be viewed in the [test](https://github.com/Adam-Software/AdamServices.Extensions.ServiceFileCreator/blob/master/src/ServiceFileCreator.TestApp/Program.cs) project.

 ### Create service file

 * After launching the application, the `service_info.json` file will appear in the root directory of the repository.
 In this case, the project should have the following